EN10/DL.ai/README.md

 # Neural Networks and Deep Learning

 **Logistic Regression with a Neural Network**
 cats.py - Image recognition algorithm that recognizes cats with 70% accuracy!
+Single neuron of linear and sigmoid.

 **Planar data classification with a hidden layer**
 flowers.py - neural network to correctly classify red and blue generated points that form a flower